jsdelivrbot/openarch-d8/README.md

 * add more relations link under relations.
 * turn floating tags into gallery so they collapse better.
 * resize sidebar @wider breakpoint to 1/5 of 10 column grid.

+#### ISSUES:

+* need to resolve issue with titlebar and titlebar--multiline inconsistant heights and icon misalignment

 ## Liscense